audreybichelmeir/Assign3/README.md

 General Logic -- understanding first one must push then same pop it.

 Known Error
+correct1.txt prints out Perfectly balanced, as things should be twice it should only be once... if I change the isEmpty at line 89 and error will happen

 the file will run if the user types out the file (e.g. correct1.txt) sometimes if the the up button is pressed with an incorrect text file ex.
 ./a.out incorrect1.txt